-On the System / Schedule page, you can enable/disable Wi-Fi connection and the Wi-Fi filter, configure automatic reboot of the device on a schedule, and set a schedule for different rules and settings of the firewall.
+On the System / Schedule page, you can enable/disable Wi-Fi connection and configure automatic reboot of the device on a schedule, and set a schedule for different filter rules.

-Before creating a schedule you need to configure automatic synchronization of the system time with a time server on the Internet(see the System Time section, page 288).
+Before creating a schedule you need to configure automatic synchronization of the system time with a time server on the Internet(see the System Time section, page 276).

-Figure 207.
+Figure 204.
 The System / Schedule page.